elixirschool/elixirschool/lessons/specifics/mnesia.md

 :"learner@elixirschool.com"
 ```

 As we can now see, the node we are running is an atom called `:"learner@elixirschool.com"`.
 If we run `Mnesia.create_schema([node()])` again, we will see that it created another folder called **Mnesia.learner@elixirschool.com**.
 The purpose of this is quite simple.
 Nodes in Erlang are used to connect to other nodes to share (distribute) information and resources.
 This doesn't have to be restricted to the same machine and can communicate via LAN, the internet etc.

 ## Starting Mnesia

-Now we have the background basics out of the way and set up the database, we are now in a position to start the Mnesia DMBS with the ```Mnesia.start/0``` command.
+Now we have the background basics out of the way and set up the database, we are now in a position to start the Mnesia DBMS with the ```Mnesia.start/0``` command.

 ```shell
 iex> alias :mnesia, as: Mnesia